MicrosoftDocs/power-platform/power-platform/admin/control-app-access-environment.md

 1. Review the audit log for the apps that are running in the environment to get the list of apps whose access control you want to manage.
 1. Repeat steps 1-2 in your production environment.
 1. Confirm the list of apps that you want to allow to run in the environment.
-1. Set the feature setting to **Enabled for roles**.

 ## Modes of app access control
-After you turn on the app access control feature, there are four different modes:
+After you [turn on the app access control feature](#turn-on-the-app-access-control-for-your-environment), there are four different modes:
 - [Turn on audit mode](#turn-on-audit-mode)
 - [Turn on enabled mode](#turn-on-enabled-mode)
 - [Turn on enabled for roles mode](#turn-on-enabled-for-roles-mode)